Fred Trump Jr.: Middle life and career

-In 1958, Trump met Linda Clapp while vacationing in The Bahamas.
+In 1958, Trump met Linda Clapp while vacationing in the Bahamas.
 She later became a flight attendant and asked him for help finding an apartment near Idlewild Airport; they soon began dating.
 He proposed to her in 1961.
 In early 1962, they were married in Florida, and she resigned from the airline, which did not allow its flight attendants to be married.
 They settled in Manhattan and had their first child, Fred Trump III, in November 1962.
 The next year, they moved into one of Fred Trump Sr.'s apartments in Jamaica, Queens.
 During this time, Trump did maintenance jobs on his father's properties.

-Fred Trump Sr. wanted his oldest son to be "invulnerable" so he could take over his real-estate business, E. Trump & Son (later known as the Trump Organization), but Trump was the opposite in personality.
+His father wanted him to be "invulnerable" so he could take over his real-estate business, E. Trump & Son (which became the Trump Organization), and for which Trump was ill-suited.
 In 1966, Trump was listed in newspapers as vice president of the company, but he had a difficult time working with his father.
 That same year, Fred Jr. left the company to pursue his dream of being a pilot, quickly being accepted at Trans World Airlines, which created tension with his father.
-According to Trump's daughter, Mary L. Trump (born 1965), her grandfather "dismantled him by devaluing and degrading every aspect of his personality."
+According to Trump's daughter Mary, her grandfather "dismantled him by devaluing and degrading every aspect of his personality."
 She said that Fred Trump Sr. and Donald Trump mocked him for his decision to become an airline pilot, comparing it to being a bus driver or chauffeur.